damato-design/blog/src/posts/ondark-virus.md

 {% endaside %}

 {% aside %}
-Note that the idea of "dark-mode" is also well represented by providing a dark theme.
+Note that for simplicity the idea of "dark-mode" is also well represented by providing a dark theme.
 A user preference for "high-contrast mode" is asking for a high-contrast theme.
 The mode is the user preference.
 The theme is a collection of value assignments that aim to satisfy the mode.
 {% endaside %}

 Now for the key insight — instead of the dark area and the light colored page needing to be informed by a single theme, **think of the dark area as an entirely separate theme**.
 In this way, the values that represent `--button-background` can change depending on scope.